1 dead, 3 injured after SUV hits car, pushes it into tree in Durham

 The crash happened around 11:30 p.m.
 Thursday night in the 600 block of North Duke Street.

-Police said a silver Ford Focus swerved in front of a northbound Buick Enclave, which was in the left lane of North Duke Street.
+Police said a silver Ford Focus, driven by 27-year-old Gabriel Dashon Melton Jr., swerved in front of a northbound Buick Enclave, which was in the left lane of North Duke Street.

 The collision caused the Buick Enclave to hit a utility pole and pushed the Ford Focus into a tree.